 “More than seven, and the planets become too close to each other and destabilize each other’s orbits.”

 Why then does our solar system only have one habitable planet if it is capable of supporting six?
 It helps if the planets’ movement is circular rather than oval or irregular, minimizing any close contact and maintaining stable orbits.
 Kane also suspects Jupiter, which has a mass two-and-a-half times that of all the other planets in the solar system combined, limited our system’s habitability, saying:

 “It has a big effect on the habitability of our solar system because it’s massive and disturbs other orbits.”

 Some stars have multiple exoplanets in their habitable zones

-Only a handful of stars are known to have multiple planets in their habitable zones.
-Moving forward, Kane plans to search for additional stars surrounded entirely by smaller planets.
+Only a handful of stars are known to have multiple exoplanets in their habitable zones.
+Moving forward, Kane plans to search for additional stars surrounded entirely by smaller exoplanets.
 These stars will be prime targets for direct imaging with NASA telescopes like the one at Jet Propulsion Laboratory’s Habitable Exoplanet Observatory.
 Kane’s study identified one such star, Beta CVn, which is relatively close by at 27 light-years away.
 Because it doesn’t have a Jupiter-like planet, it will be included as one of the stars checked for multiple habitable zone planets.